Order-Constrained Spectral Causality for Multivariate Time Series

 \subsubsection{Multiscale causal decomposition}

 The eigendecomposition

-induces a hierarchy of causal resolutions.
-The leading eigenvalue $\lambda_1(t)$ measures maximal directional causal strength, corresponding to the strongest achievable predictive gain.
-The trace $\mathrm{tr}(C(t))$ captures total causal energy, while the effective rank
+induces a hierarchy of directional resolutions.
+The leading eigenvalue $\lambda_1(t)$ measures maximal directional dependence strength, corresponding to the strongest achievable predictive gain.
+The trace $\mathrm{tr}(C(t))$ captures total dependence energy, while the effective rank

-quantifies the dimensionality of causal transmission.
-The leading eigenspaces define causally affected subspaces of the target lag space most affected by directional dependence.
+quantifies the dimensionality of directional transmission.
+The leading eigenspaces define subspaces of the target lag space most affected by directional dependence.
 Projecting these subspaces onto coordinate axes yields variable-level hub scores, measuring exposure to dominant transmission channels.

 These summaries provide a descriptive decomposition of the aggregated operator $C(t)$.
 They do not constitute primary inferential objects, but rather interpretations of the directional structure once dependence has been detected through the lag-indexed framework of Section~\ref{subsec:inference}.
 All reported empirical indicators are functionals of $C(t)$ or its spectrum, ensuring internal methodological coherence.